Top 40 amigurumi crochet patterns

 Amigurumi is a hugely popular crochet technique, with a huge range of patterns available for super-cute toys including animals, dolls, food and much more!
-We take a look at 40 of our favourite amigurumi crochet patterns, including a host of free amigurumi patterns too – enjoy!
+We take a look at 40 of our favourite amigurumi crochet patterns, including a host of free crochet patterns too - enjoy!

 Regular Simply Crochet designer Ilaria Caliri is in our opinion one of the best amigurumi pattern designers out there!
 Her amigurumi animals always have that super-cute factor, and although amigurumi patterns are generally on the small scale, this adorable free amigurumi crochet pattern for Cory the giant bunny is a project you can really get your hooks stuck into

 If you're a fan of British wildlife, then you'll love Bettie Badger!
 This adorable amigurumi crochet pattern by Erinna Lee sees Bettie all dressed to impress with her sweet frilled dress and flower headband.
 You can find the pattern on Ravelry here or you can find the pattern in issue 75 of Simply Crochet - find out what you need to make her and how to download a digital edition here.

 All About Ami (Stephanie Lau) is another pro in the world of amigurumi design.
 Stephanie has loads of fab free amigurumi patterns on her blog, but we're particularly taken with this amigurumi crochet monkey pattern - what a cheeky little fella!

 Not just reserved for Halloween crochet projects, this cute little bat is an easy-peasy amigurumi make for those of you who love your night-time critters!
 And the best part is, he's another of our free amigurumi patterns - you can find the free crochet bat pattern here!